 - You may decide to skip a cycle and spend a year enhancing your application before applying again.

-- You might re-evaluate your school list so you are not a reapplicant to every school on your list.
+- You might re-evaluate your school list so you can apply to schools that are a better match, or where you are not a reapplicant.

 - If you need to retake the MCAT, be sure to prepare well.

-- If you wish to use our office for advice and/or a committee letter, then
+If you wish to use our office for a committee letter, email us at (email@example.com) and explain that you intend to reapply.
+Include the following in your email:

-(a) Indicate which cycle(s) you applied in and through which program routes (AMCAS/MD, AACOMAS/DO, TMDSAS/MD&DO)
+- Indicate which cycle(s) you applied in and to which programs (AMCAS, AACOMAS, TMDSAS)

-(c) Write a paragraph telling us what you have done (employment, education, clinical experience, other) since your previous application.
+- Write a paragraph updating your application, telling us what you have done (employment, education, clinical experience, other) since your previous application.

-(e) Attach to your email a copy of your last verified AMCAS application.
+- Attach a copy of your last verified AMCAS application.

-- If you have or will graduate in 2015, 2016, 2017 or 2018 and you have not previously received a Committee Letter from Duke, then we will schedule an RMA (Review My Application) appointment for you and write a Committee Letter on your behalf.
-You do not need to fill out an RMA form; your verified AMCAS application substitutes for that.
+If you have not previously received a Committee Letter from us, we will ask you to schedule an RMA (Review My Application) appointment.
+You do not need to fill out an RMA form.
+We will use your verified AMCAS application and email in place of the RMA form.